 Now that your garden is up and growing, a certain level of rose care is required for it to reach its full potential.
 Here’s what it takes to keep them healthy all year long.

 “Gather the rose of love whilst yet is time.” – Edmund Spenser

 It has been said, that by the time a rose is planted in the ground and watered, most of the factors influencing how much time you will need to spend caring for roses has already been determined.
-However, it goes with out saying that in order for your garden to thrive, some degree of Environmentally Friendly Rose Care (PDF format) will be required.
+However, it goes with out saying that in order for your garden to thrive, some degree of attention will be required.

 I have already discussed pruning and watering (to some extent) on other pages of this site and will touch upon a few other factors influencing successful rose growing here.

 Using the right gardening products makes caring for roses easier and more successful!
 At Planet Natural we stock everything you need; plant ties for securing stems and vines, frost protection to keep shrubs safe and hand tools for making short work of those big jobs.

 Add a two to four inch layer of organic mulch (wood chips, grass clippings, compost, straw, pine needles, or leaves) around the base of each rose bush.
 Its benefits include: weed deterrence, improved garden appearance and reduced moisture loss (see Mulching for a Healthy Landscape).

 Just remember: Easy does it when it comes to mulching.
 Too much mulch can mean too much moisture, which can help make your roses more prone to fungal infections.
 For this reason, be sure and leave several inches around the bush’s stem “mulch free.”